jacazek/rocm-build/Readme.md

 Need to remove device_mha_operations from CMakeLists.txt and src/CMakeLists.txt. (also moved linker flags up to same location as find pkg)

-Apparently MHA operations are unsupported on gfx908.
-Not sure what is MHA and why it is unsupported.

 ## Post container build

 1. create a working directory for ROCm